 Martin Robey buys the Jensen remnants

 The receivers accepted Robey’s offer and the Nuneaton concern became owners of everything that the Jensen Company owned.
 This included the goodwill of the business, the design rights, copyrights, tooling, memorabilia and historical data.
-In the long run what proved to be the most valuable was the stock of parts and the jigs and tools.
-Apparently the Jensen name was not included, that was retained by the Wainwright family, see below.
+In the long run, what proved to be the most valuable was the stock of parts and the jigs and tools.
+Apparently, the Jensen name was not included, that was retained by the Wainwright family, see below.
 And that is where the old heart of Jensen Motors has been ever since.
 Whilst not beating with the same gusto as it was, say, in the late 1930’s, the 1950’s or the late 1960’s it is still ticking over at a steady pace.
 It desires to be surrounded by a car worthy of its name and from time to time its spirit sends out telepathic messages to those who are receptive.
-It appears that there are many who hear the call and surface from time to time.
+It appears that there are many who hear the call and try to resurrect the marque, from time to time.
 Nobody’s got it quite right yet.
 My personal view is that they never will now and the time has passed.
 That doesn’t mean that Jensen and its cars are dead.
-Far from it, few marques in the whole world has such an enthusiastic, knowledgeable, committed set of followers and owners.
+Far from it, few marques in the whole world have such an enthusiastic, knowledgeable, committed set of followers and owners.
 They and their successors will keep Jensen in the eye of car enthusiasts everywhere, well into the next century.
 But don’t go yet, if this story of the ‘Jensen Revivals’ is to be told properly then there are other stories which must be covered –

 Jensen S – V8